 While most people don’t stop to think about everything that can go wrong, insurance professionals very often see the worst case scenarios, such as the examples above.
 They may sound like horror stories, but they can be a lot worse if you don’t have proper coverage in place.

 Are you covered?
 Work with us to select the insurance policy you want to help protect yourself and your family in these and plenty of other scenarios.
-We are your insurance solutions provider and partner, serving Warwick, Greenwood Lake, Florida, Goshen, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley.
+We are your business, home, auto and life insurance solutions provider and partner, serving Warwick, Greenwood Lake, Florida, Pine Island, Goshen, Middletown, Chester, Monroe, Newburgh, Orange County, and the Hudson Valley and Tri-State Area.
 For more information, give us a call at 845-986-1177.

 This post is part of a series of insurance blogs on Safeco.com showcasing the expertise of local independent agents and aimed at helping you understand important insurance coverage and issues.